Florence S. Downs PhD Program in Nursing Research and Theory Development

 Applicants who have attended a post-secondary institution outside of the United States are required to upload one (1) transcript from each post-secondary school attended and submit one (1) official course-by-course evaluation of each foreign transcript directly to our office at the time of application.
 Your application will not be reviewed without these documents.
 Please mail your official course-by-course evaluation(s) to the Office of Student Affairs and Admissions (complete address listed above).

 For applicants whose native language is not English, a copy of your latest TOEFL or IELTS score is required.
 Admitted students will be asked to submit official test scores prior to beginning coursework at NYU Meyers.
-We require a minimum TOEFL internet-based score of 100 on TOEFL with no less than 22 on the writing.
+Applicants who have completed their education in a country where English is a primary language may be eligible for an English proficiency score waiver.
+For more information please contact nursing.admissions@nyu.edu.

 We encourage you to fill out a FAFSA form at the time that you apply.